zzolo/tables/README.md

 * To include as a library: `npm install tables`
 * To use as a command-line tool: `npm install -g tables`

 *Note*: Currently this module does not support node 5.x.
 This is because we have experienced issues with [node-sqlite3](https://github.com/mapbox/node-sqlite3/issues/581), the library that handles the SQLite connection.
-If you seen an error like `Cannot find module '[..]/node_modules/sqlite3/lib/binding/node-v47-darwin-x64/node_sqlite3.node'`, it probably means you should switch versions of node (try [n](https://www.npmjs.com/package/n)).
+If you see an error like `Cannot find module '[..]/node_modules/sqlite3/lib/binding/node-v47-darwin-x64/node_sqlite3.node'`, it probably means you should switch versions of node (try [n](https://www.npmjs.com/package/n)).
 If you don't need SQLite support, then node 5.x should work fine.

 ## Features